-- Behind the Ear (BTE) – Appropriate for mild to severe hearing losses, the BTE hearing aid’s larger case allows for additional features and is a good choice for anybody that has poor finger dexeterity.
+- Behind the Ear (BTE) – Appropriate for mild to severe hearing losses, the BTE hearing aid’s larger case allows for additional features and is a good choice for anybody that has poor finger dexterity.
 All of the component parts are within the case which is worn behind the ear.
-Large number of colors options are offered.
+A large number of color options are offered.
 The BTE style is frequently used for children for growth and safety reasons.

 - Completely in Canal (CIC) – Appropriate for mild to moderate hearing losses, the CIC type fits inside the ear canal making it nearly invisible.
 Due to its compact size, the Completely in Canal hearing aid typically has fewer features.
 For instance, the Completely in Canal type doesn’t have space for directional microphones.

 - In the Ear (ITE) – Appropriate for mild to severe hearing losses, the ITE style of hearing aid is very easy to handle and appropriate for a wide variety of hearing losses.
 The ITE is visible inside the ear, but its greater size allows for more features, additional power and superior battery life.

 - In the Canal (ITC) – Appropriate for mild to moderately-severe hearing losses, the In-the-Canal design is a compact hearing aid that fits inside the ear canal and is visible from the outside.
 Being slightly larger than the models which fit deeper in the ear canal, directional microphones are possible with the In-the-Canal style.